Skip to main content

 Common Pitfalls to Avoid

 Under-scoping the inventory.
-Organisations routinely miss AI systems embedded in third-party SaaS tools, legacy systems with ML components, or AI used by individual teams without central IT awareness.
+This one bites almost everyone.
+Teams routinely miss AI buried in third-party SaaS tools, legacy systems with ML components quietly running underneath, or AI a single team spun up without central IT ever knowing.

 Conflating "intended purpose" with "actual use."
 The Act requires you to assess risks under both intended use and reasonably foreseeable misuse.
-A system designed for customer segmentation that could foreseeably be used for discriminatory pricing needs to be assessed for that foreseeable misuse.
+A system designed for customer segmentation that could plausibly end up powering discriminatory pricing needs to be assessed for exactly that misuse.

 Relying too heavily on the Article 6(3) exception.
-The exception for Annex III systems that pose no significant risk is narrow and will be interpreted strictly by regulators.
+The exception for Annex III systems that pose no significant risk is narrow, and regulators will read it strictly.
 Default to treating Annex III systems as high-risk unless you have overwhelming evidence to the contrary.

 Treating risk assessment as a legal exercise only.
-Effective risk assessment requires deep technical understanding of the system, its data, and its failure modes.
-Involve your engineering team alongside legal and compliance.
+It is not just a legal job.
+Good risk assessment leans on a real understanding of the system, its data, and the ways it can fail.
+Get your engineers in the room alongside legal and compliance, not after them.

-Our guided compliance interview walks you through every assessment step described in this article.
-You answer plain-language questions about your AI system (its purpose, deployment context, affected populations, data sources) and our system automatically maps your answers to the EU AI Act's risk classification framework.
+Our guided compliance interview walks you through every assessment step in this article.
+You answer plain-language questions about your AI system, its purpose, deployment context, affected populations, data sources, and we map each answer straight onto the EU AI Act's risk classification framework.
+No regulatory law degree required.

 At the end, you receive: